 A Park Profile: French Beach between Sooke & Jordan River on the west coast of Vancouver Island

 French Beach is a typical west coast pebble beach located on SW Vancouver Island.
 The topography of the beach is modified often by the significant tides, currents and winds in the area.
 A coastal rain forest borders the beach, and hosts a large number of diverse large trees and some wildlife, including a resident Bald Eagle population.
 The western end of the beach turns into sandstone potholes with a good number of tidal pools to experience at low tide.

 This short video attempts to capture the mood of this beautiful area from first light in the morning through to sunset and also after dark through a time lapse video of the stars in motion visible through the tree canopy.

 [Rant Mode ON] My love of nature grew naturally out of my childhood experiences, and I became one of the junior members of SPEC (the Society for the Prevention of Environmental Collapse) – a local environmental group formed in the 1960’s by a New Zealander named Kurt Horn.
 We used to go down to the Crofton pulp mill’s pumping station, located on the Cowichan River, and estimate the numbers of salmon fry being sucked into their powerful pumps.
 Then we would go down to the mill’s settling ponds, and count the dead fry.

 We used to call up the mill manager at 3 o’clock in the morning, and remind him of just how much pollution his mill was dumping into Crofton Bay.
 The mill dumped pollution at night, in order to fool the government inspectors.

 The present-day environmental movement bears no resemblance to the early beginnings of those groups.
-Today, they are highly organized, professionally run foundations, with slick media relations managers, and professional fund raisers.
+Today, they are highly organized, professionally run foundations, employing slick media relations managers and professional fund raisers.
 They have lost their way.
 [Rant Mode OFF]